clapaix/102-day-2/README.md

 # 102-day-2
 Repo practice in class
-# Markdown is so lovely
+# Markdown is my new favorite tool